egonbeermat/RemoteDisplay/README.md

 remoteDisplay.init(SCREENWIDTH, SCREENHEIGHT, portNumber);
   ```

-**Step 3:** You can register callbacks to be executed when the client software requests a full display refresh, and detects a touch:
+**Step 3:** Register callbacks to be executed when the client software requests a full display refresh (essential but optional), and detects a touch (optional):

   ```c++
 void  refreshDisplayCallback() {